jessicarubinwilliams/order-pizza/README.md

 Test: "It will create Order instances with properties pizzas and currentOrderId" Expect(let order = new Order()).toEqual(Order { pizzas: {}, currentOrderId: 0})

+Describe: Order.prototype.addNumberOfPizzas(numberString)
+Test: "It will take a string as an argument, parse the string into a number, and add a property with the key "numberOfPizzas" and the value of the parsed argument"
+Expect(order.addNumberOfPizzas("1")).toEqual(Order { pizzas: {}, currentOrderId: 0, numberOfPizzas: 1})

 Describe: Order.prototype.assignId()
 Test: "It will increment the currentId property and return the newly incremented value" Expect(order.assignId).toEqual(Order { pizzas: {}, currentOrderId: 1})